 Christian apostolate as a "compelle intrare".
-Given that the presence of Christ in the Christian is considered in terms of the 'bonus odor Christi', the good fragrance of Christ, which gently spurs others to come close to God, it may come as a surprise that Blessed Josemaría presents Christian apostolate in terms of the 'compelle intrare!'
-He is referring here to the parable of the marriage feast, told by the evangelist Luke (14,8-24).
-When the first guests do not respond to the invitation, the master orders the servants to "go out into the highways and hedgerows and compel - 'compelle intrare' - people to come in" (Lk 14,23).
+Given that the presence of Christ in the Christian is considered in terms of the 'bonus odor Christi', the good fragrance of Christ, which gently spurs others to come close to God, it may come as a surprise that Blessed Josemaría presents Christian apostolate in terms of the

-- Str.
-CPB 36.
+81 Cf. CPB 36.
 The text continues: "If a Christian does not love with deeds, he has failed as a Christian, besides failing as a person.
 You cannot think of others as if they were digits, or rungs on a ladder on which you can rise, or a multitude to be harangued or humiliated, praised or despised, according to circumstances.
-Be mindful of what others are and first of all those who are at your side: children of God, with all the dignity that marvellous title entails...
+Be mindful of what others are - and first of all those who are at your side: children of God, with all the dignity that marvellous title entails...
 We have to behave as God's children toward all God's sons and daughters.
 Our love has to be a dedicated love, practised every day and made up of a thousand little details of understanding, hidden sacrifice and unnoticed self-giving.
-This is the 'aroma of Christ' that made those who lived among our first brothers in the faith exclaim: See how they love one another!...". - EVB 156.
+This is the 'aroma of Christ' that made those who lived among our first brothers in the faith exclaim: See how they love one another!...".

+82 CPB 156.
 "The external signs of love should come from the heart and find expression in the testimony of a Christian life.
 If we have been renewed by receiving our Lord's body, we should show it.
 Let us pray that our thoughts be sincere, full of peace, self-giving and service.
-Let us pray that we be true and clear in what we say the right thing at the right time so as to console and help and especially bring God's light to others.
-Let us pray that our actions be consistent and effective and right, so that they give off 'the good fragrance of Christ,' evoking his way of doing things" ibidem. - 83 Cfr.
-CPB 10; 72.
+Let us pray that we be true and clear in what we say - the right thing at the right time - so as to console and help and especially bring God's light to others.
+Let us pray that our actions be consistent and effective and right, so that they give off 'the good fragrance of Christ,' evoking his way of doing things" ibid.

+83 Cf. CPB 10; 72.